EL Education's Core Practices drive whole-school improvement within five key dimensions of education:

 EL school leaders build a shared school vision focused on student success, and they make sure all school activities align with that vision.
 Leaders use data wisely, boldly shape school structures to meet student needs, celebrate joy in learning, and devotedly build a culture of collaboration, trust, and creativity.
 EL schools go beyond a single person, team, or classroom; they uphold—and fulfill—expectations for all.

 Students in EL schools score significantly higher in reading and math, demonstrate greater engagement and motivation, and have a higher acceptance rate into college.
-Ten of Expeditionary Learning's 47 high schools boasted 100 percent college acceptance in 2010.
+Ten of EL Education's 47 high schools boasted 100 percent college acceptance in 2010.
 Students also gain skills critical to college readiness and success—problem solving, critical thinking, persistence toward excellence, and active citizenship.

 The success of this approach and its outstanding track record in improving student performance have attracted powerful support from the Bill and Melinda Gates Foundation, the Fund for Teachers, and the Nellie Mae Education Foundation.
 Find out more about the benefits of the EL model for students and educators alike.